 Objective: At the end of the week, we expect that students will know how to write algorithms and proofs on top of the Mathematical Components library and the SSReflect proof language, taking advantage of the large corpus of already formalized algorithms and mathematical results.

-Prerequisites: students are expected to have (basic) experience with Coq.
-No previous knowledge of SSReflect or the Mathematical Components library is expected.
+Prerequisites: No previous knowledge Coq, SSReflect or the Mathematical Components library is expected.

 Lessons: the course is organized in the following 8 sessions, each divided into 1h lesson and 1:30 practical exercises.

-Courses will take place from Monday 14:00 to Friday 12:00 (the other days of the week 9:00 to 12:00 and 14:00 to 17:00) and will alternate lectures with hands-on exercises for all students.
-The course is in English and will be located at Inria Sophia Antipolis, in room Coriolis (Galois building), this is very close to the entrance office of the Inria research center (Global coordinates: 43.61472,7.06771).
+Courses will take place from Monday 9:00 to Thursday 17:00 (each day from 9:00 to 12:00 and 14:00 to 17:00) and will alternate lectures with hands-on exercises for all students.
+The course is in English and will be located at Inria Sophia Antipolis, in room Kahn 1, this is very close to the entrance office of the Inria research center (Global coordinates: 43.61547,7.06818).

 If you are a doctoral student in computer science or mathematics, not already specializing in computer-based proofs, you will be able to validate credits for this course, as long as you show up to most of the sessions during the week.

 Setup: we expect anybody attending to come with a laptop computer equipped with a web browser recent enough to run the test page.
-Alternatively one can have Coq 8.7 and SSR/MC 1.6 installed, either from pre-compiled versions (as provided by Debian or other Linux distributions) or as re-compiled from the sources: Coq and SSR/MC.
+Alternatively one can have Coq 8.8 and SSR/MC 1.7 installed: Coq and SSR/MC.